-unration while standing up.
 Specialist Prescribing and Monitoring Responsibilities - summary.
-Full details in main GP / Community Team - Primary Care Prescribing and Monitoring Responsibilities - summary.
-Full details in body of document main body of document Discuss the benefits/side effects of treatment with the patient and parents/carers.
-Initiate treatment.
-Hospital specialist to prescribe the first injection.
-Continue to prescribe until GP has taken over prescribing.
-Monitor patients as described overleaf, or advise GP on what to monitor.
-Ensure copies of results are available to GP.
-Communicate promptly with the GP when treatment is changed or needs to be changed by the GP, any results of the monitoring undertaken, and any assessment of adverse events.
-Have a mechanism in place to receive rapid referral of a patient from the GP in the event of adverse effects or deteriorating clinical condition.
-Review the patient's condition and monitor response to treatment regularly, at least every 6 months.
-Ensure that clear backup arrangements exist for GPs to obtain advice and support.
-If declining the request for shared care please indicate the reason for declining.
-Prescribe and administer testosterone injection or prescribe testosterone tablets at the dose/frequency recommended.
-Adjust the dose as advised by the specialist.
-Report to and seek advice from the specialist on any aspect of patient care that is of concern and may affect treatment.
-Refer back to the specialist if the patient's condition deteriorates, or if there are other concerns.
-Stop treatment on the advice of the specialist or immediately if an urgent need to stop treatment arises.
-Report adverse events to the MHRA on a Yellow Card (www.mhra.gov.uk/yellowcard), the specialist, and the appropriate Medicines Optimisation team.
+Full details in main body of document

+- Discuss the benefits/side effects of treatment with the patient and parents/carers. - Initiate treatment.
+Hospital specialist to prescribe the first injection. - Continue to prescribe until GP has taken over prescribing. - Monitor patients as described overleaf, or advise GP on what to monitor.
+Ensure copies of results are available to GP. - Communicate promptly with the GP when treatment is changed or needs to be changed by the GP, any results of the monitoring undertaken, and any assessment of adverse events. - Have a mechanism in place to receive rapid referral of a patient from the GP in the event of adverse effects or deteriorating clinical condition. - Review the patient's condition and monitor response to treatment regularly, at least every 6 months. - Ensure that clear backup arrangements exist for GPs to obtain advice and support.

+Report adverse events to the MHRA, on a Yellow card www.mhra.gov.uk/yellowcard, to the GP and appropriate Medicines Optimisation team